MicrosoftDocs/edge-developer/microsoft-edge/devtools-guide-chromium/evaluate-performance/selector-stats.md

 ![Long Task indicators for events on the main thread with slow performance](../media/evaluate-performance-performance-animation-frame-fired.msft.png)

 In your performance recordings, some of these long-running tasks may be **Recalculate Style** events.
 These events track the time it takes for the browser to iterate through DOM elements on a page, find all of the CSS style rules that match a given element, and then compute the element's actual style based on these rules.
-These styles need to be recalculated whenever the applicabiliy of CSS rules may have changed, like when:
+These styles need to be recalculated whenever the applicability of CSS rules may have changed, such as when:

 - Elements are added to or removed from the DOM.
 - An element's attributes are changed, such as `class` or `id`.